UK public sector procurement glossary

 Find a Tender (FTS)

 The UK's post-Brexit replacement for the OJEU journal, used for publishing higher-value contracts above the relevant procurement thresholds.
 Mandatory for contracts subject to the Public Contracts Regulations.
+Also called Find a Tender Service.

 Framework Agreement

 An agreement with one or more suppliers that sets out the terms under which specific contracts can be placed.
 Buyers use frameworks to streamline procurement and suppliers use them to access work without a full competition for each contract.
+See the KimonBids frameworks guide for a full breakdown of major UK frameworks including G-Cloud, Digital Outcomes, and CCS agreements.

 G